 Soil Aeration Services

-Fill dirt brought onto sites can also smother roots and cause further compaction.
-The Aeration process requires using the Airspade tool to excavate 2”-3” diameter holes to a depth of 10”-12”, every few feet within the Critical Root Zone of a tree.
+Fill dirt brought onto construction sites can also smother roots and cause further compaction.
+The Aeration process requires using the Airspade tool to excavate 2”-3” diameter holes to a depth of 10”-12”, as able, every few feet within the Critical Root Zone of a tree.
 These holes will promote proper gaseous exchange to the root system and alleviates compaction within the soils.
-An additional 2”-4” layer of hardwood mulch over the Critical Root Zone will decrease evaporation rates and help regulate soil temperatures as well.
+Aerating the soils within your trees critical root zones, along with other best practices, will help maintain a high level of plant health and vigor.

 Tree Root Collar Exposure

 The root collar is the area at the base of the tree where the trunk and root system meet.
 This area is defined as the flare at the base of the tree.
 Root collars, unlike the tissue of roots, are not tolerant of high moisture levels and require exposure.
 Buried root collars are more inclined to experience girdling roots which choke the tree itself.
 Wire baskets, twine and burlap left around the roots upon planting are other frequent causes of girdling root formation which restricts the movement of water, stored food reserves and plant nutrients throughout the tree.
 The root flare and trunk of a tree are not programmed to resist constant soil moisture.
 Since respiration occurs in this area of the tree and wet bark restricts or stops this breathing, Root Collar Exposure is crucial to the health of your tree.
 If left unattended, the restriction can cause the area to interfere with the downward movement of food to the roots and result in reduced water uptake, root dieback and a overall decline.